Timeline and Overview:

 WInter: Teachers collect work samples for students they will be nominating for GT Instructional Support.

 Spring: Teachers fill out Individual Student Nomination forms for all students whom they are nominating.
 They provide specific anecdotes and references to the collected work samples that best demonstrate the gifted & talented characteristics evident in the particular student.
 The GT Teachers then record data from an array of test scores reflecting student achievement and ability.

 The Screening Committee consists of an administrator, a subject area teacher, a guidance counselor, as well as the GT teacher(s).
 The committee meets to review all student profiles for those students being screened.
-A rubric based on the C-MODES criteria is used to evaluate student work.
+A rubric based on the C-MODES criteria (see below) is used to evaluate student work.
 Other data includes achievement test scores, aptitude test scores, and teacher observations.

 Each piece of data has the potential to earn a point.
 This allows the Screening Committee to identify students' individual enrichment needs as well as to compare them to their grade level peers.
 The committee then makes an enrichment recommendation for each student.
 The recommendation may be to provide materials or extensions in the classroom setting or it may be to provide weekly enrichment in a small group setting outside of the classroom.
 Yarmouth complies with state law, Chapter 104, which specifies that up to 5% of the total student population may be identified as GT.

 Please note that screening is a yearly process and that screening for social studies, science, and visual/performing arts enrichment follows the same timeline.
 The screening tools for these disciplines include teacher and student checklists, student work samples, and teacher observations in collaboration with the GT teachers.